 After graduating from college with a degree in foreign affairs, Siobhan Skizim went to work in the not-for-profit sector, doing everything from public policy work to event coordination to marketing and public relations.

-The final numbers for the Class of 2013 full-time MBA placements resulted in 89% of our full-time MBA graduates receiving job placements within three months of graduation and 99% of the Class of 2013 being placed in summer internships.
+The final numbers for the Class of 2014 full-time MBA placements resulted in 91% of our full-time MBA graduates receiving job placements after graduation and 100% of the Class of 2015 being placed in summer internships.